lcodeca/SUMOActivityGen/README.md

 This project is in its early stages, and it is still under active development.

-* The complete generation of a scenario from OSM can be done using `python3 scenarioFromOSM.py --osm {osm file} --out {putput directory}`.
+* The complete generation of a scenario from OSM can be done using `python3 scenarioFromOSM.py --osm {osm file} --out {output directory}`.
 All the generated files are going to be in the output directory.
-* Alternatively, it can be tested and explored using the configuration files provided by [MoSTScenario](https://github.com/lcodeca/MoSTScenario) and `bash most.generator.sh`
+* Alternatively, it can be tested and explored using the configuration files provided by [MoSTScenario](https://github.com/lcodeca/MoSTScenario) and in the `example` directory, starting from `bash most.generator.sh`.

 The documentation is availalbe in the `docs` folder.